- Work With USAID

 - Partnership Opportunities

 - Non-Governmental Organizations (NGOs)

 - Bring us Your Ideas

 - Get Involved

 Global Development Alliances (GDAs) are USAID’s premiere model for public-private partnerships, helping to improve the social and economic conditions in developing countries and deepen USAID’s development impact.
-A global leader in building public-private partnerships for development; USAID, since 2001, has formed more than 1,600 alliances with over 3,000 distinct partners leveraging nearly $19 billion in combined public and private resources.
+A global leader in building public-private partnerships for development; USAID, since 2001, has formed more than 1,500 public-private partnerships with over 3,500 distinct partners organizations, with an estimated value of more than $20 billion in public and private funds.
 Across nearly every industry and sector, USAID is working in partnership with both global and local private sector organizations to increase our reach and effectiveness.

 How the GDA Model Works